theflakes/jve/README.md

     cat logs.json | jve --unique --values --key 'key_name' -z
-        - print a uniqued list of all values found in the key 'key_name' across all logs and sort by the values, not the count of each unique value
+        - print a uniqued list of all values found in the key 'key_name' across all logs and sort by the values, not the count of each unique value cat logs.json | jve --all-values
+        - print a uniqued list of all values for every key across all logs

 Options:
-    -d, --delimiter ','             Value to use to separate  key value output
+    -a, --all-values                Get all unique values for all keys -d, --delimiter ','             Value to use to separate  key value output
                                     - when using a new line delimiter, array values will be comma separated